-A 4D visual rollercoaster has us ducking as Golden Snitches swoop past our heads and we brave a ride on the family-friendly Flight of the Hippogriff mini coaster, something I, being a non-coaster kinda gal who prefers to keep her Butterbeer in her belly, could have happily skipped!
+The rest of the clan takes on the 4D visual rollercoaster and brave a ride on the family-friendly Flight of the Hippogriff mini coaster, something I, being a non-coaster kinda gal, happily skipped!

 After our huge day of Hogwarts hijinks we’ve worked up an appetite and the kids have decided in honour of Harry that they want “Japanese Golden Snitches” otherwise known as Takoyaki, for dinner!

-So under the spell of Harry and those addictive octopus balls that we’ve conjured up a recipe for Japanese Golden Snitches, which you can find here.
+We’re so wild about the Wizarding World of Harry Potter and those addictive octopus balls that we’ve conjured up a recipe for Japanese Golden Snitches, which you can find here.
 Enjoy!